 Brown added that investors should check if there are dilutive securities and what their exercise prices are, as well as the prices and valuations previous financings were done at, if a financing closed recently.
 He also said investors should know if the shares have a free-trading hold period, as it’s worthwhile knowing when that period ends.

-Another important fact to know in terms of capital structure is if the company is currently facing any debt.
+Another important fact to know in terms of capital structure is whether the company is currently facing any debt.
 This could prove important as the company continues working towards its goals.

 Finally, investors might want to ask a company how much it has in cash savings, and how long that will keep the company afloat before it needs to raise more capital.

-How to invest in a cannabis stock: What are the company’s strategy and its target markets?
+How to invest in a cannabis stock: What is the company’s strategy and its target markets?